 5) What was the most fun you had while on the Mentorship Camp?

-While the whole mentorship camp was fun, there was one moment that standsimg_5414 above all the others.
+While the whole mentorship camp was fun, there was one moment that stands above all the others.
 After the second day of the camp, there was a barbecue/get together for a bunch of local guides.
 It was great talking shop with them, getting beta on different routes, and just plain out enjoying a great atmosphere.

 6) What is your next step on your path to becoming an AMGA Certified Rock Guide?